wjpoom/SPEC/README.md

 ### evaluate custom VLMs
 * If you want to evaluate your custom model on SPEC, you can follow the instructions in [this document](https://github.com/wjpoom/SPEC/blob/main/docs/evaluate_custom_model.md).

-## :rocket: More advanced version
+## :rocket: A more advanced version
 We are building a new version with a larger data scale, more object categories, and higher-quality images and text.
-We have released a preview of the new version, and the full version will coming soon.
-You can visit the preview at [this website]().
+You can preview it at [this website](), and the full version will come soon.

 ## :memo: TODO
 - [ ] Release the newly built version of the dataset